 By the 1960s, only fragments of many of these natural communities remained.
-Fortunately, this was the region in which the Vermont Chapter of The Nature Conservancy focused much of its early work, often barely outpacing developers, protecting choice landscapes and lakescapes that represent a wide variety of habitat.
+Fortunately, this was the region in which the Vermont Chapter of The Nature Conservancy focused much of its early work, often barely outpacing developers by protecting choice landscapes and lakescapes that represent a wide variety of habitat.
 Those efforts are ongoing today, resulting in 24 natural areas, in the most densely populated part of Vermont.
-These varied natural areas — islands, beaches, bogs, marshes, ponds, river deltas and forests — which the Conservancy either helped conserve or owns outright, are invaluable to the plants and animals that live there.
+These varied natural areas—islands, beaches, bogs, marshes, ponds, river deltas and forests—which TNC either helped conserve or owns outright, are invaluable to the plants and animals that live there.
 They represent a remarkable natural heritage, a living legacy that invites exploration on foot, by bike or afloat.

-From Mud Creek Wildlife Management Area and the Missisquoi National Wildlife Refuge in the north, to Shelburne Pond and LaPlatte River Marsh, and Williams Woods in Charlotte, this region is full of great places to explore on foot and by boat.
+From Mud Creek Wildlife Management Area and the Missisquoi National Wildlife Refuge in the north to Williams Woods in Charlotte, this region is full of great places to explore on foot and by boat.

 Some Places to Explore in the Northern Lake Champlain Valley

 Alburg Dunes State Park